 Vice Chair: Susan O’Malley is a UN Representative for the International Federation of Business and Professional Women, as well as the Corresponding Secretary for the Working Group on Girls.
 She has contributed to the NGO/CSW/NY in several capacities, including editing the Handbook, organizing an interactive panel at the UN, chairing a breakout group, and assisting with general planning.
 In addition to serving as the Faculty Trustee and Chair of the 22-campus City University of New York (CUNY) Faculty Senate, Dr. O’Malley has taught English Literature and Women’s Studies at CUNY (Kingsborough and the Graduate Center).

-Recording Secretary: Mary Ann Tarantula is currently the Chairman of the Zonta International United Nations Committee, wherein she is responsible for overseeing UN Committee members in New York, Geneva, Paris and Vienna.
-In addition to her new role with the NGO/CSW/NY, Ms. Tarantula is a member of the Human Rights Committee (CoNGO), the NGO Committee on UNIFEM and is Co-Chairman of the NGO Committee on UNICEF.
+Treasurer: Mary Ann Tarantula is currently the Chairman of the Zonta International United Nations Committee, wherein she is responsible for overseeing UN Committee members in New York, Geneva, Paris and Vienna.
+In addition to her new role with the NGO/CSW/NY, Ms. Tarantula is a member of the Human Rights Committee (CoNGO), the Working Group on Girls, and is the Treasurer of the NGO Committee on UNICEF.
 She is also dedicated to helping plan the annual CSW events, having done so for both CSW 55 and CSW 56.

 Past Chair, Ex-officio: Dr. Vivian B. Pender is the main Representative of the Committee to the UN of the International Psychoanalytical Association.
 She a Clinical Associate Professor of Psychiatry at the Weill Cornell University Medical College where she has been a faculty member since 1983.
 She is also a Training and Supervising Psychoanalyst at Columbia University, Center for Psychoanalytic Training and Research.
 Dr. Pender has been a faculty member of Columbia University since 1990 and is the Past President of the Association for Psychoanalytic Medicine, the Society of the Columbia Psychoanalytic Center, the Past President, NY County District Branch, American Psychiatric Association, and the Past President of the Payne-Whitney Faculty Council of the Weill Cornell University Medical College.